Skip to main content

 Before connecting any campaigns to your new pixel, it is a good idea to collect data for up to two weeks.

-Once you are ready, you can leverage your new Sonar-enriched pixel data by selecting your Sonar-enabled Pixel in the Optimization and Bidding configuration step when creating new campaigns.
+Once you are ready, you can leverage your new Sonar-enriched pixel data for your conversion campaigns by selecting your Sonar-enabled Pixel during the new campaign creation process.

 Did this answer your question?